Images of Vietnam | Photography Tour

 Day 8 - Phnom Penh - morning at leisure and end of tour

-Morning at leisure in Phnom Penh and lunchtime departure.
+Morning at leisure in Phnom Penh with perhaps time for some post-production and editing tips and lunchtime departure.

 Extra nights in Saigon or Phnom Penh before or after your tour are available on request.